saeedseyfi/theweather/README.md

-# How's the Weather for Vacation?
+# How's the weather for vacation?

 This script helps to find the best days in next two weeks to take vacation based on weather.